dufferzafar/interview/notes/Resume - Details.md

 * Testbed to run simulations

-    - Involving multiple nodes
+    - Involving multiple bitcoin nodes

-    - Cluster of 3 physical nodes
+    - Cluster of 3 virtual machines
+        + Each of which running 50 bitcoin daemons

     - __TODO: Class Diagram__
         + Node